Get the "FAQs" and the "facts".

 The term "financial advisor" or "financial planner" is NOT regulated.
 Anyone can pass a simple life insurance or mutual fund exam and be licensed to sell those things, but then call themselves a "financial advisor".
 To a consumer, it's easy to assume that such a person has good, high-level training in comprehensive financial planning.
 But very few actually do.

-So consumers are left thinking that their advisor, like their doctor or lawyer, is legally obligated to recommend what's best for them, when in fact, they're only held to a "suitability" standard if they are commissions-based.
+So consumers are left thinking that their advisor is legally obligated to recommend what's best for them - like their doctor or lawyer are - when in fact, they're only held to a "suitability" standard if they are commissions-based.

 Commissions-based advisors only have to recommend something that's "suitable"?